Donate

 Two Child Limit Exception

-The Two Child Limit means that you can only get more Child Tax Credit or Universal Credit for your third (or more) child if:
+The Two Child Limit means that you can only get more Universal Credit for your third (or more) child if:

-• They are disabled (Disabled Child element only)
+• They are disabled (Disabled Child element only), or

-You qualify for an exception or special circumstances for each third (or subsequent) child if:
+Special circumstances (exceptions) apply for each third (or subsequent) child if:

 • You have adopted them or other children in your household